-Thanks to these old fashioned caramel candy recipes from Grandma's recipe collection, you can make your own deliciously chewy caramels anytime.
-These homemade candies are easy to make, so chocolatey, and so good tasting.
+Thanks to these homemade chocolate caramel candy recipes from Grandma's recipe collection, you can make your own deliciously chewy caramels anytime.
+These old fashioned candies are easy to make, so chocolatey, and so good tasting.
 Much better than anything store-bought.

-Many people enjoy chewing on caramels as the flavor is longer lasting than with regular fondant chocolates, and you can suck on them.
-Continue reading below to discover how these deliciously chewy confections had their surprising origin in the Middle Eastern harems.
+Many people enjoy chewing caramel candies as their flavor is longer lasting than with regular fondant chocolates.
+Continue reading below to learn how these chewy confections had their surprising origin in Middle Eastern harems.

 The Boston Cooking-School Cook Book (1916)